ggburton/my-cloudformation-templates/README.md

 A Minimal deployment that creates a web server.... no HTTPS at this stage.

-## 2. basicRDSsetup.yaml
+## 2. multiAzRDSNetworkSetup.yaml

-This will eventually setup a 2 tier database lab for testing
+Create the network stack for a multi-AZ RDS instance.

-At the moment it only create a VPC, a private subnet and a public subnet.
+This creates 4 subnets; 2 public, 2 private and creates an private and public RDS subnetgroup.

-It then creates an internet gateway and connects it to the VPC.
+It also creates a NAT gateway in the private subnetgroup, so I can place an EC2 instance for testing.